treshugart/yocss/README.md

 customElements.define('x-test', Test);
 ```

 Something unique to this methodology, is that if you were to server-side render your custom element, scoped styles would still apply to it even without a shadow root.
 This is because `css()` has inserted pre-scoped styles to a global stylesheet, and your `<div>` would have the appropriate class name already on it.
+When the component is initialised, its shadow root will get the styles so that they apply within its scope.

 ### Class name format